abc38289/project-Writing-a-Data-Scientist-Blog-Post/README.md

 - [Licensing, Authors, and Acknowledgements](#licensing)

 ## Introduction <a name="introduction"></a>
-This dataset is sourced from [Stack Overflow](https://insights.stackoverflow.com/survey).
-In May 2023, more than 90,000 developers participated in the annual Stack Overflow survey, sharing insights on their learning and development journey, preferred tools, and future aspirations.
+This dataset is sourced from [StackOverflow](https://insights.stackoverflow.com/survey).
+In May 2023, more than 90,000 developers participated in the annual StackOverflow survey, sharing insights on their learning and development journey, preferred tools, and future aspirations.

 ## Business Understanding <a name="business"></a>
-In this notebook, I want to use the Stack Overflow 2023 dataset to find some insight between Asian Countries and the United States.
+In this notebook, I want to use the StackOverflow 2023 dataset to find some insight between Asian Countries and the United States.
 Since I just started learning to code about half a year ago, I want to know which languages and AI tools are more popular.

 There will be three questions I will seek to answer to get this information: